kavia-common/attendance-tracker-216426-216435/attendance_frontend/CI_PROJECT_ROOT_HINT.md

-# Flutter Project Root
+# CI Project Root Hint (App)

-This directory is the root of the Flutter project.
+This is the Flutter app root.
+Run Flutter commands from here.
-- pubspec.yaml is here
-- lib/main.dart is the entrypoint

-CI should cd into this directory before running any Flutter commands:
-- flutter pub get
-- flutter analyze
-- flutter test
-- flutter run
+Relative path from workspace root: attendance-tracker-216426-216435/attendance_frontend